The Present and the Past

-The Present and the Past (1953) is a novel by Ivy Compton-Burnett about the head of a family who, although outwardly powerful and in charge, is suffering under the fact that he is being belittled and at some point even outright ignored by family and servants alike.
+The Present and the Past (1953) is a novel by Ivy Compton-Burnett.
+It follows the head of a family who, although outwardly powerful and in charge, is suffering under the fact that he is being belittled and at some point even outright ignored by family and servants alike.

 Plot introduction

 After five years of marriage, Cassius Clare and his wife Catherine cannot bear each other any longer and decide to get a divorce.
 Although the separation is basically amicable, it is Cassius Clare's condition that Catherine leave their two sons—Fabian, aged four, and Guy, aged two—under his custody and never see them again.
 Catherine Claire accepts, and for the next nine years disappears from their life.